Lakes Charity Classic

 The UK's premier free flying event!

-The 2016 Lakes Charity Classic will be held on Saturday & Sunday the 16/17 July in Grasmere - based at the Grasmere Sports showground.
+The 2017 Lakes Charity Classic will be held on Saturday & Sunday the 15/16 July in Grasmere - based at the Grasmere Sports showground.
 This will be the same venue as we used in 2016

 What is the Lakes Charity Classic?